Lydster/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. What is the purpose of using _sessions_?

+sessions allow you to log set limits on how long a user can stay logged in by default.

 1. What does bcrypt do to help us store passwords in a secure manner.

+bcrypt allows us to hash passwords, so we can store them without massive security risks.

 1. What does bcrypt do to slow down attackers?

+makes it more difficult for attackers to unhash passwords.

 1. What are the three parts of the JSON Web Token?

+the header, the payload, and the signature

 ## Project Set Up